wsrn829/MovieMatrix/README.md

 - Time complexity: O(log n).
 - It's commonly used in computer science and other fields because it's fast and reliable.
 - Use Cases: searching for a word in a dictionary or finding the location of a record in a database.

-8. MERN stack.
+**8. MERN stack.**
 - MERN stack: MongoDB, Express, React, Node
 - MEAN stack: MongoDB, Express, Angular, Node
 - MEVN stack: MongoDB, Express, Vue, Node

 <br />